Table of Contents

 “It’s not about who did it first, it’s about who did it right”

 This is a game built on longevity.
-Take your time.
-Make sure your fans are happy and you’re happy with the direction you’re going in.
+Take your time, make sure your fans are happy, and make sure you’re happy with the direction your music career is going in.

-Make sure that you’re strengthening that bond between you and your fans.
-You don’t need a lot of loyal fans to build a career out of making music.
+Make sure that you’re strengthening that bond between you and your fans and you won’t need a lot of loyal fans to build a career out of making music.

-And, last, but not least, don’t focus on the numbers, focus on the quality.
-10,000 Soundcloud plays or Youtube views may sound nice, but if they didn’t result in any new connections or fans, then those plays don’t matter.
+And last, but not least, don’t focus on numbers, focus on quality.
+100,000 SoundCloud plays or YouTube views may sound nice, but if they didn’t bring in any new connections or fans, then those plays don’t matter.

 Focus on people, not numbers.

 - How To Grow Your Fanbase At A Live Show